 In addition to saving time, social media offers a cost-effective method to advertise job roles, source candidates and create a general attraction to your company and brand.
 Most recruiters favour LinkedIn as the obvious choice for advertising a job role but platforms such as Twitter, Facebook and Instagram can also be effective in promoting the new job opening – at a relatively low cost.

 Nowadays, candidates are no longer looking towards traditional job searching methods to find their next role.
 The culture shift created by the rise in social media usage means potential candidates are now using these platforms to look for jobs.
 Therefore as an employer or recruiter, to maximise job ad reach a strategy can be put in place to promote and share any new opportunities, to not only target active job seekers but also passive candidates.

 Your social profiles can act as an extension of your brand image and also an insight into your company’s values.
 To communicate this message it’s simply not enough to rely on ‘word of mouth’.
 Now it is far more effective to build a positive brand perception via your social channels.
 If you’re company posts regular, consistent content that reflect the brand values you can appeal to both the candidate and any potential clients.

 Some argue that basing a hiring decision influenced through a candidate’s social media profile is an invasion of privacy.
 At times a candidate’s personal social media accounts aren’t a true representation of their professional self.
 How they choose to spend their personal time is something that is not always relevant to the job they are applying for.

-Social screening uses judgement based on assumptions and opinions formed by human decision.
-Which isn’t always the most effective method to screen candidates because at times it can run the risk of bias and favouritism.
+Social screening uses judgement based on assumptions and opinions formed by human decisions.
+This isn’t always the most effective method to screen candidates because at times it can run the risk of bias and favouritism.
 Leading to an overall less diverse workforce.